Raxuis/Arkanoid/README.md

 ## :dart: About ##

-A simple Arkanoid made by myself.
+A simple Arkanoid made by myself, take note that I did this in a very short time.

 ## :sparkles: Features ##